Cache-Aided Interference Management in Partially Connected Linear Networks: Enhanced Achievable Scheme for Large Transmitter Cache Size

-\begin{remark} Note that the lower bound in Theorem \ref{thm 2} allows for arbitrary coding among files in the cache placement.
-However, our achievable cache placement scheme only involves file splitting without any inter-file or intra-file coding.
-This implies that inter-file or intra-file coding can at most reduce NDT by two times in the network. \end{remark}
+\begin{remark}[Impact of coding in cache placement] Note that our proposed caching strategies only involve pure file splitting without any inter-file or intra-file coding.
+This implies that inter-file or intra-file coding have no benefits on reducing NDT when $\mu_T+\mu_R\ge1$, and can at most reduce NDT by two times in the rest cache size region.
+This result is related to the problem of multiple unicast sessions in network coding, since our considered receiver demands are multiple unicast.
+As shown in \cite{networkcoding1,networkcoding2}, network coding can only provide a marginal gain for multiple unicast sessions, while the major benefit comes from multicasting.
+This explains why coded cache placement cannot reduce NDT by more than a constant factor in our system. \end{remark}

-\begin{remark} In the proposed caching scheme, each transmitter only caches $\frac{NF}{L}$ bits and does not fully utilize its cache storage of $M_TF \ge \frac{NF}{L}$ bits.
-Transmitter cooperation gain is thus not fully exploited, in contrast to \cite{myarxiv}.
-However, in certain cases, the obtained NDT is still optimal.
-For instance, in the $6\times4$ network with $L = 3$, the achievable NDT is optimal when $\frac{2}{3} \le \mu_R \le 1$ by Corollary \ref{coro 5x3ndt} and Theorem \ref{thm 2}.
-In general cases, Corollary \ref{cor gap} implies that transmitter cooperation gain cannot provide any gain more than a constant factor of 2. \end{remark}